What Is NFS and How Does It Work? - Qiling

 NFS Version 3 (June 1995)

-Due to built-in protocol improvements that can improve performance, NFS version 3 is strongly advised over NFS version 2.
+Due to built-NFS version 3 is strongly advised over NFS version 2 for performance improvements in protocol upgrades.

 NFS Version 4 (April 2003)

-According to RFC 3530, NFS Version 4 is the most recent protocol definition for NFS.
+NFS Version 4, as defined in RFC 3530, is the most recent protocol definition for NFS.

 NFS Version 4.2 (November 2016)